-At the place where the person seeking asylum enters South Africa, s/he will be granted a transit permit which is valid for 14 days in terms of the Immigration Act.
-A person who wants to apply for asylum must go to the refugee reception office during this time to submit an eligibility determination form (form BI-1590).
+Where the person seeking asylum enters South Africa, they will be granted a transit permit valid for 14 days in terms of the Immigration Act.
+A person who wants to apply for asylum must go to the refugee reception office during this time to submit an eligibility determination form (Form BI-1590).